thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 ## Importing and Setup

 [I've set up a repo with the necessary packages](https://github.com/thekevinscott/dataset-tutorial-for-image-classification) to get you going.
 Clone it and follow the readme instructions to install the packages and run it.

-Then, in `index.js`, start by importing `tensorflowjs`:
+In `index.js`, import Tensorflow.js with:

 ```
 import * as tf from '@tensorflow/tfjs';